syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 The above exceptions can be resolved in two ways.

  1. By setting LinkerBehavior as “Do not Link”.
- 2. By setting custom linker argument in iOS renderer project as like in below screenshot.
+ 2. By setting custom linker argument in iOS renderer project as in the following screenshot.

 ![](SfDataGrid_images/GettingStarted_img1.png)